 General funds and LCFF supplemental and categorical funds are allocated to support CCPA's vision, mission, and WASC Action Plan.
 Funding priorities aligned to the vision, mission, and LCAP are set by administration with input gathered through engagement with teachers, support staff, students, community partners, School Advisory Committee, and the Orange County Board of Education.
 These priorities are represented in CCPA's LCAP and tied to associated measures of effectiveness.
 The LCAP actions and goals are focused on addressing the growth areas reflected by the data to improve student achievement and to have students equipped with 21st Century skills, targeting the student learning outcomes.
-Students self-reported that 91% feel they are receiving a good education from CCPA.
+Students self-reported that 95% feel they are receiving a good education from CCPA.

-In meeting CCPA's mission and vision to increase the graduation rate and decrease dropout rate in Orange County, 175 students graduated in the 2021-22 school year, the most graduates CCPA has graduated.
-In the 2022-23 school year, CCPA will reach the milestone of graduating its 1000th student.
-Positive indicators of our academic program are that the ADA capture rate and the percentage of students who attend their weekly appointment have maintained steadily at 53% and 88% respectively.
-Ultimately, this leads to a successful graduation rate of 68%.
-Of the current 2022-23 graduates, 54 students have graduated in the first semester from CCPA and 26% of those have earned a pathways certificate in welding, automotive or construction.
-In the 2022-23 LCFF student survey, students self-reported 93% feel they are being prepared for college or a career and 69% of students plan to transition to college, apply for a new job in their career interest, or enlist in Armed Services following graduation.
+A positive indicator of our academic program is that the ADA capture rate has increased 15% from last year while also increasing the percentage of students who attend their weekly appointment by 5%.
+Ultimately, this leads to a successful graduation rate of 72%, as reflected on the 2021 Dashboard Additional Report (DASS Graduation Rate).
+CCPA has consistently increased the graduation rate almost every year since opening in 2015-2016.
+Of the current 2021-22 graduates, 77 students have graduated in the first semester from CCPA and 35% of those have received a certificate from local community colleges in the areas of cyber networking, automotive, construction, or welding through our dual enrollment program.
+In the 2021-22 LCFF student survey, students self-reported 86% feel they are being prepared for college or a career and 68% of students plan to transition to college or apply for a new job in their career interest following graduation.